 To get an idea of how suppliers can maintain a good OTIF, we sat down with Terry Clear on a recent 8th & Walton Conference Call podcast.
-Terry gave us some excellent insights on Centerpoint issues and planning in 2018.
+Terry gave us some excellent insights on Centerpoint issues and planning.

 What Is Centerpoint?

 “A Centerpoint is a cross-dock facility,” Terry explains.
 “Product from multiple suppliers arrives at the Centerpoint and is loaded onto outbound trailers to go to Walmart Distribution Centers (DCs).
 Each individual supplier’s product rides with all the other suppliers’ products going to a specific DC.”

 Centerpoint seems like an extra step in the process at first, but it’s a huge freight savings for Walmart and suppliers.
 By consolidating small loads at one DC in the Walmart network, it eliminates millions of inbound travel miles to replenish inventory throughout Walmart’s distribution network.

 Centerpoint and OTIF